 On May 21st 2020, Global Accessibility Awareness Day (GAAD), we encouraged people to find where ‘W-a11y’ raise accessibility awareness.
 You could only find where W-a11y was located if you were using screen reading software.

 Why W-a11y?
 Because the a11y has become a well-known abbreviation or acronym for ‘accessibility’.
 There are 11 letters between the ‘a’ and the ‘y’ so it becomes a11y.

 Screen reading software reads aloud content and information on computers, phones and tablets to assist people with vision loss and blindness.

-The ChromeVox Classic Extension can be easily installed onto Chrome and recognises Alt text.
+The ChromeVox Classic Extension (link opens in new window) can be easily installed onto Chrome and recognises Alt text.
 Download and activate it and tell us where W-a11y is hiding in the diagram below.

 How to use the ChromeVox classic extension

 You can find the ChromeVox page in the Chrome web store.
 Once you’ve found it, select the ‘Add to Chrome’ button.

 In the new dialog select the ‘install’ button to download and install ChromeVox in the background.

 Once complete you will hear a chime and ChromeVox will open a new tab.